 ‘Eli’s portfolio is a stunning ensemble of eclectic but cohesive photographs.
 Technically, visually and psychologically, this series bring a lot to the viewer.
 The photographs are powerful enough that we do not need any subtext to read them.
 A brilliant catharsis for the viewers, a dark but enjoyable trip...’
-Pauline Vermare (International Center of Photography, New York)
+Pauline Vermare (International Center of Photography, New York, USA)

 My goal is to move people, like a piece of music.
 Within photography, I explore humanity as I experience it.
 My images appeal to sensory perception more than to that of the mind.